 |---|---|

-| GDPR as competitive advantage | Data protection is buying argument number one in the DACH SaaS market, not merely an obligation. |
+| GDPR as competitive advantage | Data protection is a major buying argument in the DACH SaaS market, not merely an obligation. |

 | Business architecture before tech | Segmentation and modular pricing strategies are more decisive for sustainable growth than the tech stack. |